Carinsurance.com Insights

 While liability insurance protects you from financial loss by covering legal defense and damages if you’re found responsible for causing injury or property damage to others, it doesn’t protect your vehicle or passengers.

-Below, you will find the rates for car insurance in Colorado for different coverage levels.
+Below are the Colorado car insurance costs for three different coverage levels.

 State minimum car insurance in Colorado

-Colorado laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $15,000 for property damage liability.
+In Colorado, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $15,000 of property damage liability.

-Drivers in Colorado must purchase the minimum required car insurance to operate their vehicles on the road.
+Drivers in Colorado must be aware of the minimum car insurance requirements to remain legally compliant.

 Liability-only car insurance in Colorado